deployKF/website/content/guides/getting-started.md

 git push origin main
 ```

+!!! warning "Output Directory Changes"

+    Any manual changes made in the `--output-dir` will be overwritten each time the `deploykf generate` command runs, so please only make changes in your `--values` files.
+    If you find yourself needing to make manual changes, this indicates we might need a new value, so please [raise an issue](https://github.com/deployKF/deployKF/issues) to help us improve the project!

 ??? tip "Source Versions"

     The `--source-version` can be any valid deployKF version, see the [changelog](../releases/changelog-deploykf.md) for a list of versions.